toolzr/password-generator/README.md

 ## License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open-source and available under the [MIT license](https://opensource.org/licenses/MIT).

 ## Contribution

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](link-to-your-repo-issues-page) if you want to contribute.
+Feel free to check issues page if you want to contribute.